tibonihoo/yapsy/yapsydir/trunk/doc/presentation.rst

 specified elseway all plugins are stored in the same default category.

 The provided classes have been designed in order to be as easy as possible to extend.
-If you intend to use Yapsy to build your own plugin system, you may be interested in the section about `Extensibility`_.
+If you intend to use |yapsy| to build your own plugin system, you may be interested in the section about `Extensibility`_.